 Notes

-Cooked quiche can be refrigerated for 4-5 days or frozen up to 3 months.
+Storage: Refrigerate up to 4–5 days or freeze up to 3 months.

-• To reheat the quiche, place them back into the air fryer at 300° until warmed through.
+• To reheat, warm slices in the air fryer at 300°F until heated through.

 Nutrition